Nickm1128/psann/README.md

 )
 ```

 `HISSOOptions` keeps reward, context, noise, and transformation choices in one place.
-The estimator records the resolved options after fitting so helpers like `psann.hisso.hisso_infer_series` and `psann.hisso.hisso_evaluate_reward` can reuse them.
+The estimator records the resolved options after fitting so helpers such as `psann.hisso.hisso_infer_series` and `psann.hisso.hisso_evaluate_reward` can reuse them.

 ### Custom data preparation